vmacarios/spring-demo-annotations/README.md

 They can have any access modifier and name, but has to be no-arg.\
 Note: @PreDestroy method is not called when using "prototype" scope.

 PS: In Java 9+ javax.annotation were removed from the default classpath.
-So it should be added to be used.
+So it should be added manually to be used.